abazrafshan/ReadmeGenerator/Develop/readme.md

   ## Contributing

-  d
+  Commit often

   ## Tests

-  The following test(s) can be used to verify functionality: dd
+  The following test(s) can be used to verify functionality:

+  npm tests

   ## Questions

-  If you have any questions about the repo, open an issue or contact [d] directly at d
+  If you have any questions about the repo, open an issue or contact [abazrafshan] directly at abazrafshan123@gmail.com